 The following medications should not be used while pregnant unless cleared by a doctor to do so:

 - Fexofenadine (Allegra)

 If you had been undergoing allergen immunotherapy before your pregnancy, it is safe to continue this treatment during pregnancy provided that you are benefiting from it and are not experiencing adverse reactions to it.
 However, you should not start immunotherapy treatment during your pregnancy due to the risk of anaphylaxis.

 If you are continuing with your allergen immunotherapy treatment during your pregnancy, make sure you are being carefully monitored by a physician.

 If your allergy symptoms are mild, try one or more of the following remedies instead of taking medication:

 - Saline nasal spray.
-Over-the-counter saline nasal spray can help ease nasal dryness, bleeding and congestion.
+Over-the-counter saline nasal spray are one of the many remedies for dry nose, while also keeping a soon-to-be-mother from needing nose cauterization but providing nasal congestion relief.
 Use the spray as often as needed.

 - Include physical activity in your daily routine.
 Exercise helps reduce nasal inflammation.

 - Use nasal strips at night.